heygrady/react-redux-notes/redux-sagas-todos.md

 ### Add root sagas
 We need to create our `src/store/sagas.js` file to provide similar functionality to the `src/store/reducers.js` file.
-The point of this file is to provide an interface for managing sagas like the `reducers.js` file provides an interface for managing reducers.
 We need to add an `injectSaga()` function that works similarly to `injectReducer()`.

 Within redux-saga, the [`sagaMiddleware.run(saga)`](http://yelouafi.github.io/redux-saga/docs/api/index.html#middlewarerunsaga-args) function returns a [`task`](http://yelouafi.github.io/redux-saga/docs/api/index.html#task-descriptor).
-This is important because redux-saga simply runs your tasks.
-If you're not careful you might accidentally start the same saga twice.
+Redux-saga creates a new task every time it is called.
+It doens't check if a task for the same saga is already running.
+This is important because redux-saga only runs your tasks you have to manage your tasks yourself.
+In practice this is easy but if you're not careful you might accidentally start the same saga twice.
 If you find yourself with double execution bugs, then you're probably running the same saga more than once.

-Thankfully we replicated similar logic to `injectReducer()` and calling `injectSaga()` twice with the same arguments prevents double execution.
-You can also swap out a saga by injecting a news saga with an existing name.
+Calling `injectSaga()` twice with the same arguments prevents double execution.

 We also need a `cancelTask(name)` function for canceling our named tasks.
 This makes it possible to manage sagas dynamically from our routes.
 We run our sagas when we enter a route; cancel them when we leave a route.